Brainchip-Inc/akida_examples/doc/model_zoo_performance.rst

 Akida 2.0 models
 ----------------

 For 2.0 models, both 8-bit PTQ and 4-bit QAT numbers are given.
-When not explicitly stated 8-bit PTQ accuracy is given as is (ie no further tuning/training, only quantization and calibration).
+When not explicitly stated, 8-bit PTQ accuracy is given as is (i.e. no further tuning/training, only quantization and calibration).
 The 4-bit QAT is the same as for 1.0.

 .. note::
-    * The digit for quantization scheme stands for both weights and activations bitwidth.
+    * The digit in the quantization scheme stands for both the weights and activations bitwidth.
       Weights in the first layer are always quantized to 8-bit.
     * The NPs column provides the minimal number of neural processors required for the model execution on the Akida IP.
 The numbers given are the result of the `map <./api_reference/akida_apis.html#akida.Model.map>`_ operation using the